FAQs – The Submission

 - Put yourself in the shoes of an adjudicator and submit in a format that you would like to receive if you were an adjudicator.

-How should I start to tackle an entry
+How should I commence tackling an entry

 Must I submit information only relating to the year in question?

-Generally yes, however, there are circumstances when you may have to submit older information / evidence, for example, if your health and safety policy states that your safety statement will be reviewed every two years in the absence of new work practices, then it is perfectly acceptable to submit a safety statement that is not in the year in question.
+Generally, yes, however, there are circumstances when you may have to submit older information / evidence, for example, if your health and safety policy states that your safety statement will be reviewed every two years in the absence of new work practices, then it is perfectly acceptable to submit a safety statement that is not in the year in question.
 Also, if training is required every two or three years, training records going back in time are acceptable.

 You state that any organisation’s objective should be zero accidents.
 This is unrealistic in my industry.